r-pufky/docs/ubuntu-automatic-preseed-installation.md

 ### pkgsel/upgrade string full-upgrade not working
 This is [broken in ubuntu 16.04][17].
 You need to manually run late_command tasks to update the packages.

+### Execution of umount on /media failed!
+This fails because there was no pre-existing partitions to umount.
+You can ignore this message or remove the umount command if you are sure you will not run into systems requiring to unmount /media.

 [10]: https://github.com/dsgnr/Ubuntu-16.04-Unattended-Install/blob/master/README.md
 [1]: https://askubuntu.com/questions/813058/preseed-ubuntu-16-04-not-working-preseed-file-not-found